 The Diary of Anne Frank is a stage adaptation by Wendy Kesselman, Frances Goodrich and Albert Hackett of The Diary of a Young Girl, the English translation of the Dutch language diary of Annelies “Anne” Marie Frank.
 Anne Frank, her family, and four other Jewish persons were forced into hiding during the Nazi occupation of the Netherlands during WWII to escape the Holocaust.
 Despite evading detection for twenty-five months in cramped quarters, the eight members of the “Secret Annex” were discovered and sent to labor and death camps.
 Only Anne’s father Otto Frank survived.

-Rachel will direct The Diary of Anne Frank at Rose Theater of Omaha, NE in 2020.
-She’s working intimately with the theatre’s artistic, access, education, and marketing staff to craft a holistic education and engagement experience for school groups and families attending the production.
-They’re closely collaborating with The Institute for Holocaust Education and staff from The Jewish Federation of Omaha, who will be involved throughout rehearsals.
+Rachel directed The Diary of Anne Frank at The Rose Theater of Omaha in February 2020.
+She worked intimately with the theatre’s artistic, access, education, and marketing staff to craft a holistic education and engagement experience for school groups and families.
+Rachel guided a close collaboration with The Institute for Holocaust Education and staff from The Jewish Federation of Omaha, who were involved throughout pre-production and rehearsals.

 Some thoughts I shared with Rose Theater leadership about the import of this project to me and my greater vision for the production (slightly editing for this format):